 It is essential to be able to use a CMS effectively.
 CMS is a big leap from static HTML and giving your client the ability to create, edit, manage, and delete content from any computer with an internet connection, is simply a must have in any web design.

 Though this can be a little scary from the outset, using a CMS will set you apart as a designer to a potential client, and save them lots of money.
 This can only enhance your reputation.
-Wordpress, Joomla, and Shopify, are good ones to have under your belt.
+WordPress, Joomla, and Shopify, are good ones to have under your belt.

 It is good practice to get a reseller account, and not just to host your own site or other projects that you bring online.
 To include the hosting price as well as your own services in a price may sway the deal, especially to the smaller business who could be put off by paying two fees.